LetitiaHo/Replication/README.md

 cd
 git clone https://github.com/languageMIT/naturalstories.git
 ```
 ### 2.8.
+Splitting up the Natural Stories Corpus
-Go to the `modelblocks-release` directory then run the following lines of code to split the Natural Stories Corpus into separate `.linetoks` files to be used for testing.
+Go to the `modelblocks-release` directory then run the following lines of code to split each story into individual `.linetoks` files to be used for testing. `%fairy.linetoks` contains all the fairytale stories and `%doc.linetoks` contains all the documentary documents.

 ```
 cd modelblocks-release
 mkdir config